 2 World War II-era grenades found, nursing home evacuated

-A suburban New York nursing home was evacuated after two World War II-era grenades were found in a 91-year-old resident's refrigerator.
-The Journal News reports that the Tappan Zee Manor Nursing Home was evacuated shortly before 3 p.m.
-Friday while police searched the facility and the 91-year-old man's car for any additional explosives.
+Two World War II-era grenades have been found in a suburban New York nursing home resident's refrigerator, prompting an evacuation.
+The Journal News reports the Tappan Zee Manor Nursing Home was evacuated Friday afternoon while police searched the facility and the 91-year-old resident's car for any additional explosives.

 Add your comments below